 - You need to be tax resident in Spain.
 Paperwork required includes your photo ID, latest tax return and last three wage slips.
-(Self-employed people will need to provide several certificates, check with the car company).
+(Self-employed people will need to provide several certificates, check with the dealer).

 - You need to be able to keep up with the monthly payments.
 If not the contract will be cancelled and you’ll have to return the car and face a penalty payment.
 This penalty could be as high as half of the pending monthly quotas.

 - Cars provided with renting contracts cannot exceed a fixed amount of km each year.
 The contract will include the penalty applied if you exceed the km.
 However some companies will compensate you at the end of the contract if you have not reached the km limit.